 Celebrated creative director and Central Saint Martins alumnus Robin Derrick cut his teeth in art direction at independent fashion magazines i-D and The Face.
 Derrick told Central Saint Martins student magazine 1Granary that beginning his career at i-D was "amazing; they gave me my first big break and I am incredibly affectionate towards them.”
 The art director then moved to The Face, “it was simply a chance to do something else.
 Definitely a career choice not an aesthetic choice.
 Back in the day, they were very from different camps.
 There was Blitz, i-D, The Face… in theory there was rivalry.
 I was one of the first to go from one magazine to another.”

 Derrick does, however, still work with fashion’s print establishment, redesigning Harper’s Bazaar print magazine and the title's digital channels in 2012.
-He departed Spring Studios in July 2018.
+He departed Spring Studios in July 2018 and has since co-founded beauty start-up MyBeautyBrand, of which he is also the chief executive.